 - Sept.
 15 to Oct.
 31

-- Also, parents can buy a plan for their child through Washington state's health insurance exchange, also called the Washington Healthplanfinder (www.wahealthplanfinder.org), from Oct.
-1, 2013 to March 30, 2014.
-NOTE: Jan.
-1, 2014 is the earliest possible date for exchange plans to take effect.
+- Also, parents can buy a plan for their child through Washington state's health insurance exchange, also called the Washington Healthplanfinder (www.wahealthplanfinder.org), through March 30, 2014.

 Individual health coverage always starts on the 1st of the month.
 So, if you want coverage to start the next month, you'll need to apply before the 20th.

 You don't need to wait for open enrollment as long as you submit your child's application within 31 days of when the:

 - Child no longer qualifies for a state program

 - Child loses coverage due to a divorce